ethanokamura/perfectline/src/content/dsa/heaps.md

 ```

 ### Heapify
 Heapify is arguably the most important function in this data structure.
 It acts as the backbone for this entire system!
 I find it fitting to work on this next.
-The goal is to move higher priority values to the front of the heap.
+The goal is to move higher-priority values to the front of the heap.

 It takes a parameter of the index in which we want to heapify our tree!
 From there, we pretty much just swap the value with its child values (given the child values are of higher priority than the current index).
-If the current value is the higher priority of that of its children, then we just move on.
+If the current value is a higher priority than that of its children, then we just move on.

 Heapify is short and sweet, but extremely powerful.
 Here's my implementation:
 ```cpp